Relative Error Streaming Quantiles: Description of the Algorithm

 \subsection{The Full Sketch}

 Following prior work \cite{manku1998approximate, agarwal2013mergeable, karnin2016optimal}, the full sketch uses a sequence of relative-compactors.
 At the very start of the stream, it consists of a single relative-compactor (at level~0) and opens a new one (at level~1) once items are fed to the output stream of the first relative-compactor (i.e., after the first compaction operation, which occurs on the first stream update during which the buffer is full).
 In general, when the newest relative-compactor is at level $h$, the first time the buffer at level $h$ performs a compaction operation (feeding items into its output stream for the first time), we open a new relative-compactor at level $h+1$ and feed it these items.
 Algorithm~\ref{code:full} describes the logic of this sketch.

 To answer rank queries, we use the items in the buffers of the relative-compactors as a weighted coreset.
-That is, the union of these items is a weighted set $\calC$ of items, where the weight of items in relative-compactor at level $h$ is $2^h$ ($h$ starts from 0), and the approximate rank of $y$ is the sum of weights of items in $\calC$ smaller than or equal to $y$.
+That is, the union of these items is a weighted set $\calC$ of items, where the weight of items in relative-compactor at level $h$ is $2^h$ (recall that $h$ starts from 0), and the approximate rank of $y$, denoted $\hat{\rank}(y)$, is the sum of weights of items in $\calC$ smaller than or equal to $y$.
+Similarly, ReqSketch can answer quantile queries, i.e., for a given rank $r\in \{1, \dots, n\}$, return an item $y\in \calU$ with $\rank(y)$ close to $r$; the algorithm just returns an item $y$ stored in one of the relative-compactors with $\hat{\rank}(y)$ closest to the query rank $r$ among all items in the sketch.

 The construction of layered exponentially-weighted compactors and the subsequent rank estimation is virtually identical to that explained in prior works \cite{manku1998approximate, agarwal2013mergeable, karnin2016optimal}.
 Our essential departure from prior work is in the definition of the compaction operation, not in how compactors are plumbed together to form a complete sketch.